jlinoff/pam/PROPOSAL.md

 ### Phases

-1. **Done — 8 shots.** Dialogues with no setup: menu, About, Reused Passwords, five preference tabs.
+1. **Done — 6 shots.** Dialogues with no setup: menu, About, Reused Passwords, and the Search, Passwords and Miscellaneous preference tabs.

+   The Administration and Record Fields tabs moved to phase 3 under names matching their UI labels (`pam-prefs-administration.png`, `pam-prefs-record-fields.png`). `pam-prefs-admin.png` was a second name for the same capture and is gone.
 2. **Done — 8 shots.** Full-viewport states: `pam-example-records`,
    `pam-iphone-screenshot-*`
    (light and dark), `pam-basic-sections`, `pam-status-msg`, `pam-search*`.